Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 However the concrete implementation of `Hexagonal Architecture` could vary between team to team.

-This is because `Hexagonal Architecture` is more like a set of basic principles rather than a complete recipe.
+This is because `Hexagonal Architecture` is more like a set of fundamental principles rather than a complete recipe.
 This is why when we read online articles about its concrete implementation, the authors usually come up with their own ways to implement it.

 This is also the reason why we suggest you to use this document as your primary reference when learning about `Hexagonal Architecture`.
 Yeah, this is because when you search for it online, everyone has their own ways to implement it including the Solutions Team.

-In the upcoming sections, we will be discussing about the details of `Hexagonal Architecture` implementation that suitable for Solutions Team projects.
-To make it easy to understand, we will be using `Hex Monscape` as our implementation example.
+In the upcoming sections, we will discuss the details of `Hexagonal Architecture` implementation that suitable for Solutions Team projects.
+To make it easy to understand, we will use `Hex Monscape` as our implementation example.

 ## What is Hexagonal Architecture?